 "Screen for companies where ROE exceeded 15% every quarter for the last 10 years"

 This checks 40 individual quarters per company.
 A single bad quarter disqualifies.
-That is the point - you want companies with durable quality, not ones that averaged 15% ROE because a few blowout quarters compensated for several weak ones.
+That is the point.
+You want companies with durable quality, not ones that averaged 15% ROE because a few blowout quarters compensated for several weak ones.

 Traditional screeners show the latest ROE or a trailing twelve-month figure.
 They cannot enforce per-period consistency because they do not store the individual quarterly values in a queryable way.
 The difference matters for quality screening.
 An investor looking for compounders needs to know that a company delivered consistently, not just that the average looks good.